AlertuLabs/Hooki/README.md

 * [x] POCOs
 * [ ] Implement Unit Tests
-* [ ] Introduce Validation to provide a better developer experience (Apps are not returning errors for 400 requests)
+* [ ] Introduce Validation to provide a better developer experience (Apps are not returning error details for 400s)
-* [ ] Resolve the issue of using the object type in numerous places due to not having a clean union type solution
+* [ ] Remove the use of objects in numerous places and replace with a clean union type solution for type safety and readability
 * [ ] Provide builders utilising fluent api to reduce boilerplate code when creating webhook payloads
+* [ ] Support other languages?

 <!-- Contributing -->
 ## :wave: Contributing